cjdeleon62/trivia-api/README.md

 ## PR Convention
 * Add Trello card Url to the corresponding PR and also add the PR link to the corresponding Trello card.
+* Prefix PR title with the type of change that is being implemented: `[FEATURE, FIX]`